Annelie Leitner

-Annelie Leitner (born 15 June 1996) is an Austrian footballer who plays as a forward for Spanish Segunda División Pro club Zaragoza CFF and the Austria women's national team.
+Annelie Leitner (born 15 June 1996) is an Austrian professional footballer who plays as a forward for Spanish Liga F club Eibar and the Austria women's national team.

 Early life

 Leitner was born to Austrian parents in Graz and grew up in Salzburg.
 In 2009, she emigrated to Guatemala because of her father's work.

 Education and college career

 Leitner has attended the Guatemalan Austrian Institute in Guatemala City and the Indiana University Bloomington in Bloomington, Indiana, United States.

 Club career

 Leitner is a SC Tamsweg and 1.
 SSK 1919 product.
 After moving to Guatemala, she has played for Pares-Unifut.
-During her time in the United States as a Indiana University Bloomington student, she also played for Indiana Invaders in the WLS.
+During her time in the United States as an Indiana University Bloomington student, she also played for Indiana Invaders in the WLS.
 After graduation, she was signed by Hwacheon KSPO WFC in South Korea.
 She later played for Maccabi Kishronot Hadera FC in Israel and for Zaragoza CFF in Spain.